 By 2011 I hadn’t written and directed a show for two years – since Deep Time Cabaret.
-This was part of the long standing plan for Alison Duddle to gradually succeed me as Artistic Director at Horse + Bamboo.
-One problem with this was that nobody, myself included, had thought about what my role would be during this period.
-By coincidence, at the same time the Arts Council had shifted its policy 180 degrees.
-They were now only prepared to fund the development of the Boo as a venue and the company as a community arts resource.
+This was part of the plan for Alison Duddle to eventually succeed me as Artistic Director at Horse + Bamboo.
+Nobody however, myself included, had really thought about what my role would be during this period.
+At the same time the Arts Council shifted its policy 180 degrees.
+They were now wanted to fund the development of the Boo as a venue and the company as a community arts resource.
 It looked like the end of our touring work.
 The work that had been the backbone of the company’s, as well as my own, existence since 1979.

 The cavalry came in the shape of Creative Scotland, which was now entirely separate from the Arts Council of England.
 Horse + Bamboo had built a strong following in Scotland, and we had toured there many times.
 I wanted to tell the story of Angus McPhee (picture above), that I heard from my friend Chris Spears.
 Chris had first met Horse + Bamboo in North Uist during our tour of the Outer Hebrides in 1984.